vandre-sales/meliva-ds/docs/docs/theming/color.md

     border-radius: var(--wa-corners-s);
     height: 3em;
   }
+  .text-swatch {
+    font-size: var(--wa-font-size-xl);
+  }
 </style>

-intro
+Web Awesome's color system includes a range of CSS custom properties to purposefully and consistently thread your color choices throughout your project.

 ## Literal colors

-Literal colors are the lowest-level color properties in your theme.
+Literal colors are the lowest level color properties in your theme.
 Each color is identified by a name, like red or gray, and a number that roughly corresponds to the color's perceived lightness.
-On this scale, 100 is the equivalent of pure white and 0 is the equivalent of pure black.
-Web Awesome defines 10 colors each with 11 lightness steps using the format `--wa-color-{name}-{#}`.
+On this scale, 100 is equal to pure white and 0 is equal to pure black.
+Web Awesome defines 10 literal colors each with 11 lightness steps using the format `--wa-color-{name}-{#}`.

 For easy WCAG 2.1 conformance, the lightness values between colors have a strong correlation to [relative luminance](https://www.w3.org/WAI/GL/wiki/Relative_luminance).
-To achieve accessible contrast ratios, even across hues, calculate the difference between the lightness values of any two colors:
+For accessible contrast ratios, even across hues, calculate the difference between the lightness values of any two colors:

-- A difference of 40 between lightness values guarantees a minimum 3:1 contrast ratio, sufficient for large text and icons (AA).
+- A difference of 40 between lightness values ensures a minimum 3:1 contrast ratio, suitable for large text and icons (AA).
-- A difference of 50 between lightness values guarantees a minimum 4.5:1 contrast ratio, sufficient for normal text (AA) and large text (AAA).
+- A difference of 50 between lightness values ensures a minimum 4.5:1 contrast ratio, suitable for normal text (AA) and large text (AAA).
-- A difference of 60 between lightness values guarantees a minimum 7:1 contrast ratio, sufficient for all text (AAA).
+- A difference of 60 between lightness values ensures a minimum 7:1 contrast ratio, suitable for all text (AAA).

 <div class="color-name">Rose</div>
 <div class="color-group">